zanna-37/I-E_Basis_2019/drafts/07_zanna.md

 Other examples: hackathons

-Facebook acquire competitionrs and other companies → they dont have internal innovation so they buy external value
+Facebook acquire competitionrs and other companies → they don't have internal innovation so they buy external value

-Apple are one of the fewer that has internal R&D and push to the market
+Apple are one of the fewer that still has internal R&D and _push_ to the market

 # Virtuos circle broken
 much more knowledge available in the system → university, knowledge economy